-- Siskiyou County Local Transportation Commission Transit is the most important link between the two counties and will continue to be as population increases in both counties.
+- Lassen County Transportation Commission indicated that they are not aware of any transportation conditions in Modoc County that impact Lassen County.
+They do not anticipate significant growth in population or commerce that would impact transportation demands in Modoc County. - Lassen Transit Service Agency staff expressed appreciation for the coordination of services from Susanville to Reno.
+They expressed the importance of maintaining transit service along US 395 from Alturas to Reno and encourage MTA to set more bus stops within Lassen. - Plumas RTPA/Plumas Transit No impacts to Plumas County Roads based on transportation conditions in Modoc County are anticipated.
+Plumas County appreciates the coordination regarding our transit systems.
+The ability to connect to Modoc Sage Stage at the Hallelujah Junction has provided a connection to Reno and communities along the 395 corridor that did not exist.
+Coordinating transit opportunities will continue to be of value to our regions. - Siskiyou County Local Transportation Commission Transit is the most important link between the two counties and will continue to be as population increases in both counties.
 Sage Stage operates a service weekly from Alturas to Klamath Falls.
 The Alturas/Klamath Falls service has proved beneficial for Siskiyou County residents residing in Tulelake as the Siskiyou Transit and General Express (STAGE) does not provide service to the area. - Oregon and Nevada (along Modoc County borders) As there are few county road connections between Klamath and Lake Counties in Oregon and Modoc County, regional transportation between the two counties is not a major issue and is largely limited to the state highway.
-The communities of Lakeview, Merrill and Malin, Oregon, and Tulelake, California depend on interstate highways and local roads for farm to market commerce. - Portions of Washoe County, Nevada border Modoc County to the east.
-These areas are generally uninhabited which limits interaction between Nevada and Modoc communities.
-Population and employment in Washoe County are centered on the Reno/Sparks Metropolitan area (190 miles south of Alturas).
-Coordination and communication are key for transit operations during high wind events on SR 395 around Doyle, CA and Reno, NV.
+The communities of Lakeview, Merrill, and Malin, Oregon, and Tulelake, California depend on interstate highways and local roads for farm to market commerce. - Reno Transportation Commission (RTC) Washoe County, Nevada border Modoc County to the east.
+RTC indicated that transportation conditions do not have a significant impact on Washoe County roads and noted that the amount of freight that moves between Reno-Sparks and Alturas has the biggest impact on transportation between the two areas.